 - 30% of shoppers felt more comfortable making a purchase on an unfamiliar website, after reading customer reviews.

 - 72% of abandoned carts are not irrevocably lost; many go on to make their purchases through other means.

 There are many more reasons why people abandon their carts, some easier, some harder to prevent.
 That’s why we’ve partnered with Behamics, a company that specializes in eCommerce cart abandonment prevention based on AI and behavioral psychology studies.
 Want to try it?
-Contact us today to discuss how we can help you optimize your website!
+Contact us to start building the perfect eCommerce growth strategy for your business.

-Learn more about our services for everything NetSuite eCommerce:
+Learn more about our NetSuite integrations and our services for everything NetSuite eCommerce: